oceanypt/HITL-NLP/README.md

-* Natasha Jaques and Judy Hanwen Shen and Asma Ghandeharioun and Craig Ferguson and {\`{A}}gata Lapedriza and Noah Jones and Shixiang Gu and Rosalind W. Picard. [**Human-centric dialog training via offline reinforcement learning**](https://doi.org/10.18653/v1/2020.emnlp-main.327). _Proceedings of the 2020 Conference on Empirical Methods in Natural Language Processing, {EMNLP} 2020, Online, November 16-20, 2020_ <br/>
+* Natasha Jaques and Judy Hanwen Shen and Asma Ghandeharioun and Craig Ferguson and Agata Lapedriza and Noah Jones and Shixiang Gu and Rosalind W. Picard. [**Human-centric dialog training via offline reinforcement learning**](https://doi.org/10.18653/v1/2020.emnlp-main.327). _Proceedings of the 2020 Conference on Empirical Methods in Natural Language Processing, {EMNLP} 2020, Online, November 16-20, 2020_ <br/>

 * Nisan Stiennon and Long Ouyang and Jeff Wu and Daniel M. Ziegler and Ryan Lowe and Chelsea Voss and Alec Radford and Dario Amodei and Paul F. Christiano. [**Learning to summarize from human feedback**](https://arxiv.org/abs/2009.01325). _CoRR, abs/2009.01325, 2020_ <br/>

-* Ziyu Yao and Yiqi Tang and Wen{-}tau Yih and Huan Sun and Yu Su. [**An Imitation Game for Learning Semantic Parsers from User Interaction**](https://doi.org/10.18653/v1/2020.emnlp-main.559). _Proceedings of the 2020 Conference on Empirical Methods in Natural Language Processing, {EMNLP} 2020, Online, November 16-20, 2020_ <br/>
+* Ziyu Yao and Yiqi Tang and Wen-tau Yih and Huan Sun and Yu Su. [**An Imitation Game for Learning Semantic Parsers from User Interaction**](https://doi.org/10.18653/v1/2020.emnlp-main.559). _Proceedings of the 2020 Conference on Empirical Methods in Natural Language Processing, {EMNLP} 2020, Online, November 16-20, 2020_ <br/>